 Companies often screen candidates for sensitive positions, for example in the security or finance industries, but you could find that a more stringent vetting process helps you as well.
 The goal of vetting is to ensure that the person being considered for the job is who they say they are and qualified.

 Candidate vetting can be a time-consuming process, but it is important to ensure that the right person is hired for the job.
-Thorough vetting reduces the risk of hiring someone who could have a detrimental effect on your organisation.
+Thorough vetting reduces the risk of hiring someone who could have a detrimental effect on your organization.

-Tips for improving potential candidate vetting
+Tips for improving candidate vetting process

 Write a comprehensive job description